Seminar Dates and Locations Articles Joseph Campbell Site Map Search

 You can order Saga and Saga II directly from the Center for Story and Symbol.
 See the order form for current prices.
 We also make available selections from the reading lists for our past and present continuing education Seminars on the individual course pages.

 Wisdom lurks in familiar stories.
 The simplicity of fairytales provides unusual access to the workings of psyche.
 Seemingly innocent adventures can reveal our hidden sides.
 The struggles of The Ugly Duckling reflect the task of claiming the treasures of the unconscious.
-Dr. will draw on his work with Joseph Campbell to investigate what we can learn from quest narratives.
+Dr. Young will draw on his work with Joseph Campbell to investigate what we can learn from quest narratives.
 Through storytelling and mythological amplification, we will follow this timeless fable to learn more about following our callings, dealing with challenges, finding a sense of belonging, and connecting with a purpose larger than ourselves.
 Discussion will show how metaphors provide clues to the inner journey

 ~Discern the shaping influence of stories.